Let’s face it, everything about Texas is BIG! The sheer size of this state can make it overwhelming to pick out the hotspots to visit.

-Dallas/Fort Worth Area
+Dallas/Fort Worth Metroplex

-Just outside of the downtown area, a visit to the Dallas Arboretum and Botanical Gardens will transport you to another world full of exotic natural beauty.
-Explore the 66 acres of manicured grounds nestled on the shores of White Rock Lake and discover an array of gorgeous foliage with enjoyable events available year-round.
+Just outside of downtown, the Dallas Arboretum and Botanical Gardens will transport you to a world full of exotic natural beauty.
+As you roam, you can explore 66 acres of manicured grounds on the shores of White Rock Lake.
+Plus, you’ll discover an array of gorgeous foliage with enjoyable events available year-round.

-Just minutes away, you’ll find the Fort Worth Zoo, for a wild, fun-filled time that the whole family can enjoy.
-Another must-see attraction in this area is the AT&T Stadium, home of the Dallas Cowboys football team and the world’s largest domed structure!
-This unique stadium also doubles as an art museum with an impressive collection of contemporary artwork and architecture to enjoy throughout the facility.
+Just minutes away is the Fort Worth Zoo, boasting a wild, fun-filled adventure that the whole family can enjoy.
+Another must-see attraction in this area is the AT&T Stadium.
+And fun fact: this home of the Dallas Cowboys football team is also the world’s largest domed structure!
+Plus, AT&T Stadium doubles as an art museum with contemporary artwork and architecture to enjoy.